-As drives functionality is becoming more advanced, manufactures are taking steps to simplify the usability and commissioning process, to make the benefits of variable speed air compressor more accessible to a more significant range of industrial manufacturers.
+As drive functionality is becoming more advanced, manufactures are taking steps to simplify the usability and commissioning process, to make the benefits of variable speed air compressors more accessible to a more significant range of industrial manufacturers.

 What’s more, just taking into account the easy-to-measure energy-saving aspects, a variable speed air compressor will typically pay for itself within a few months, removing the investment risk.

 So, improvements and simplifications to the usability of variable frequency drives, paired with the benefits when used to power compressors, as well as the cost-saving possibilities, make speed air compressors a credible and visible addition to any compressor application.